PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20. Without C, you would live in hiago.
-Script that removes all the letter c from input.
+21. esreveR.
+Script that reverse its input